carpentries-incubator/frictionless-data-agriculture/_episodes/02-frictionless-and-fair-data.md

 For more information on the FAIR Data Principles visit [GO-FAIR](https://www.go-fair.org/).

-FAIR has 15 principles and using Frictionles we can meet 10 of them, These are:
+FAIR has 15 principles and using Frictionless we can meet 10 of them, These are:
 - F1.
 (Meta)data are assigned a globally unique and persistent identifier
 - I1.
-(Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation.
+(Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation
 - I2.
 (Meta)data use vocabularies that follow FAIR principles
 - R1.
 (Meta)data are richly described with a plurality of accurate and relevant attributes
 - R1.1.
 (Meta)data are released with a clear and accessible data usage license